AbdullahObaid/Mobilyws-Laraval/README.md

 ### Use any number format
 Mobily.ws requires the number to be formated as international number without trailing zeros, but this Package can handle differnt number formats.

-* You can pass a single number or array of numbers, see examples below.
+You can pass a single number or array of numbers, see examples below:

-* The number can be sent with trailing zeros `00966555555555` or with trailing plus sign `+966555555555` or as international number without trailing zeros `966555555555` or even you can use the mobile number without international code - for Saudi Mobile Numbers Only - `0555555555` , the package will take care of formatting the number.
+* The number can be sent with trailing zeros 00966555555555
+* With trailing plus sign +966555555555
+* International number without trailing zeros 966555555555
+* Even you can use the mobile number without international code - for Saudi Mobile Numbers Only - 0555555555 , the package will take care of formatting the number.
 ### Send SMS message directly
 Will send the message directly to the number
 ```php